veepee-oss/Vp.FSharp.Sql/README.md

 This is where we convert the DU exposed in the public API to an actual `DbParameter`-compatible class that can be consumed from the Core library functions.

-In most scenarios, the implementation consists in writing a pattern match on the different database value type cases and creating the relevant `DbParameter` specific type available in the ADO.NET provider, if any:
+In most scenarios, the implementation consists of writing pattern matches on the different database value type cases and creating the relevant `DbParameter` specific types available in the ADO.NET provider, if any:

 ```fsharp
 let dbValueToParameter name value =